 The Mayor’s Fund to Advance New York City:

 The Mayor’s Fund to Advance New York City, chaired by First Lady Chirlane McCray, is a 501(c) (3) not-for-profit organization that facilitates high-impact public-private partnerships throughout New York City’s five boroughs.
-The Fund leverages individual, philanthropic, and corporate partnerships to support public programs advancing key Mayoral and agency priorities.
-The Fund is focused on supporting public programs in areas including mental health, youth workforce development, immigration and citizenship, domestic violence, financial empowerment, and support for young men and women of color.
+The Mayor’s Fund leverages individual, philanthropic, and corporate partnerships to support public programs advancing key Mayoral and agency priorities.
+The Mayor’s Fund is focused on supporting public programs in areas including mental health, youth workforce development, immigration and citizenship, domestic violence, financial empowerment, and support for young men and women of color.
 To learn more about the Mayor’s Fund, visit nyc.gov/fund.

 About Food Bank For New York City: